XuZhang1211/SAC-VGNet/README.md

 # SAC-VGNet

-The datasets for the paper 'Multi-modal Fine-grained Object Detection Network with Text-driven Contrastive Learning'
+The datasets for the paper 'Semantic Aligned Cross-Modal Visual Grounding Network with Transformer'